 - Companion plants.
 Hellebores love to be planted near other shade loving plants.
-I have mine in garden beds with several varieties of hostas, ferns, coral bells and bleeding hearts.
+I have mine in garden beds with several varieties of hostas, (Check out Autumn Frost Hosta and Hosta Minuteman for variegated varieties that look lovely with hellebores) ferns, coral bells and bleeding hearts.

 - Winter care.
-Light mulching with hay is recommended if your winter is harsh.
+Light mulching of Lenten rose with hay is recommended if your winter is harsh.

 - Varieties of Hellebores Perennial.
 From my research online, I have earned that there are 17 known species of Helleborus.
 From my experience at Big Box stores, the most commonly seen one is the Helleborus x hybridus ‘Red Lady’ from Monrovia.
 Updated: One of my readers has informed me that there are 20 species and lots of hybrids.
 Thanks for this info which I have added to my post.

 - Difficulty.
-These are easy to grow plants from purchased plants but harder to grow from seed.
+Lenten rose is an easy to grow plant from purchased plants but harder to grow from seed.

 - Hardiness.
 Zones 4-9.